Cochlear implants can help people who have severe to profound hearing loss.

 The programme is run by the National Hearing Implant & Viani Research Centre - nhivrc.ie.

-A cochlear implant is an electronic device that does the job of the thousands of tiny hair cells in the inner ear.
+A cochlear implant is an electronic device.
+It does the same job as the thousands of tiny hair cells in the inner ear.

 It responds to sound by turning it into an electrical response.
-This response stimulates the hearing nerve, which then sends a signal about the sound to the brain.
+This response stimulates the hearing nerve which sends a signal about the sound to the brain.

-Cochlear implants can help adults and children with a severe to profound hearing loss.
-These people may get no benefit from hearing aids.
+Cochlear implants can help who people may not benefit from hearing aids.
 This is because hearing aids work by making sounds louder.